 - 9.9.3 Emerging local plan policy T3 requires new development to provide car parking in accordance with the latest published guidance of the County and Borough Councils.
-Emerging policies INF1 and INF2 seek to secure appropriate infrastructure to mitigate the impacts of development. - 9.9.4 Local representation have raised concerns that the site is more than 800m from a local, bus stop.
-Policy CS17 and emerging policy CC5 does requires development to be 400m walk from a bus stop (or for a new one to be provided, where possible), but this only applies to major developments.
+Emerging policies INF1 and INF2 seek to secure appropriate infrastructure to mitigate the impacts of development. - 9.9.4 Local representation have raised concerns that the site is more than 800m from a bus stop.
+Core Strategy Policy CS17 and emerging Local Plan policy CC5 require development to be 400m walk from a bus stop (or introduce a new one, where possible), but this only applies to major developments.

+9.9.5 Site Access

+Whilst access to the site is a reserved matter, the Highways Authority has required reassurance that the site is able to be safely accessed.
+Two potential designs and swept path analysis for one of them have been provided to which the Highways Authority has not objected.
+It has recommended conditions regarding construction management and the implementation of the works before occupation, and notes that further assessment of details will be a matter for reserved matters, if permission is granted.

-Highway Safety
+9.9.6 Highway Safety

-- 9.9.5 Access to the site is a reserved matter, but the Highways Authority requested sufficient detail with this application to be able to determine that a safe and suitable access can be achieved, including Site Access drawing (Rev D), Swept Path Analysis and a Road Safety Audit.
 Traffic levels are low in Woodthorpe and the road layout mitigates against higher speeds.
 The narrow roads are used by pedestrians and cyclists as well as vehicles and there is no record of serious accidents.
-Whilst the development would introduce more traffic, overall levels would remain low and the existing road layout largely unchanged except for works to allow the introduction of the access itself. - 9.9.6 The LHA advise that the principle of access does appear to be achievable, but there are several matters that would be required to be addressed in order to agree a suitable access design.
-As access is a reserved matter the Highways Authority are content that based on the information provided, the development therefore does not conflict with paragraph 111 of the NPPF subject to conditions to secure general accordance with the submitted plans for access and off-site highways works, a construction traffic management plan and a scheme for protection of highways trees. - 9.9.7 Consequently, subject to the suggested conditions the proposed development is considered to be in accordance with Polices CS2 and CS18 of the Core Strategy and TR/18 of the Saved Local Plan, which seek to ensure safe access is provided to new development and emerging Local Plan policies T3, INF1 and INF2.
+Whilst the development would introduce more traffic, overall levels would remain low and the existing road layout largely unchanged except for works to allow the introduction of the access itself.

+9.9.7 Consequently, subject to the suggested conditions the proposed development is considered to be in accordance with Polices CS2 and CS18 of the Core Strategy and TR/18 of the Saved Local Plan, which seek to ensure safe access is provided to new development and emerging Local Plan policies T3, INF1 and INF2.